-If you come across a website that isn’t functioning along the expected lines and wishes to convey the same to the network administrator, then just sending the screenshot of that issue along with a few error statements wouldn’t help them.
+If you come across a website that needs to be fixed, just sending the screenshot of that issue and a few error statements would only help them in some cases.

-Some of the data it stores includes the site loading time, the resources that are able to load correctly, and the ones that are getting blocked, as well as the issues related to rendering on-page elements.
+Some of the data it stores includes the site loading time, the resources that can load correctly, the ones that are getting blocked, and the issues related to rendering on-page elements.
 These network-related data are then stored and compressed into a HAR format.

-Once this file is created, you could export and send it to the network administrator, who would then be able to read the technical details and act accordingly.
+Once this file is created, you could export and send it to the site developer or webmaster, who can read the technical details and act accordingly to fix the issue.

 - Launch the Chrome browser on your PC.